Your journey is unique, and the joy awaiting you will be worth every moment

 Immunological Infertility

-An estimated 5% of sterility cases are thought to be immunological in nature and associated with the existence of anti-sperm antibodies in either men or women.
-Because of the functions that macrophages and polynuclear neutrophils play in the initial and second stages of the spermatozoa’s demise, respectively, the production is higher in men than in women.
+An estimated 5% of sterility cases are thought to be immunological and associated with the existence of anti-sperm antibodies in either men or women.
+Because of the functions that macrophages and polynuclear neutrophils play in the initial and second stages of the spermatozoa’s demise, the production is higher in men than in women.

 Cancer and Fertility